 The Community Loan Center was developed in Texas and is now expanding into Indiana.
-The Indiana Association for Community Economic Development (IACED) will act as the statewide coordinator for the Community Loan Center franchise in Indiana.
+Prosperity Indiana will act as the statewide coordinator for the Community Loan Center franchise in Indiana.
 HomesteadCS will serve the Greater Lafayette Market, and Brightpoint in Fort Wayne will serve northeast Indiana.

 Community Loan Centers offer affordable loans to consumers while allowing employers an opportunity to offer a valuable employee benefit.
 Employers pay no direct cost to provide this benefit to their employees and it can increase productivity by reducing employee financial stress and increasing workplace morale.